wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are notes while I'm learning about Consul, attempting to be succinct and <strong>logically sequenced</strong>.
+> Consul is "a multi-cloud service networking platform to connect and secure any service across any runtime platform and public or private cloud".<a target="_blank" href="https://www.youtube.com/watch?v=Aq1uTozNajI" title="HashiConf Oct 15 2019">*</a><a target="_blank" href="https://www.hashicorp.com/resources/consul-service-mesh-deep-dive">*</a>

+{% include whatever.html %}

+This is not a replacement for you going through professionally developed trainings.

+This takes a <strong>deep dive</strong> bottom-up hands-on appraoch to usage in production.
+So automation (shell scripts) are used to minimize you typing and clicking (which is not repeatable and error-prone).
+But rather than throwing a bunch of buzzwords for you to memorize, commentary  <strong>logically sequenced</strong> to introduce concepts in the context of what you just typed.
 All without sales generalizations.
 All in this one single big page for easy search.
-This is not a replacement for you going through professionally developed trainings.

-> Consul is "a multi-cloud service networking platform to connect and secure any service across any runtime platform and public or private cloud".<a target="_blank" href="https://www.youtube.com/watch?v=Aq1uTozNajI" title="HashiConf Oct 15 2019">*</a><a target="_blank" href="https://www.hashicorp.com/resources/consul-service-mesh-deep-dive">*</a>

-{% include whatever.html %}

 ## Most Popular Websites about Consul